Can my shop open on public holidays like ANZAC Day?

 It seems that every time a public holiday comes around, there’s lot of scratching of heads, wondering what to pay staff and why.

 We have formatted a guide specifically for this area, breaking the laws down and providing some working examples to help ease the process.

-And as always, if you have any specific issues in this area or any other, our Advice Service is here to help and can be contacted by email or phone 0800 472 472 (1800 128 086 from Australia).
+And as always, if you are a Retail NZ member and have any specific issues in this area or any other, our Advice Service is here to help and can be contacted by email or phone 0800 472 472 (1800 128 086 from Australia).